-Q: Can you describe a typical day at work?
+Q: Describe a typical day at work.
 How do you schedule time for all of these different creative projects?

 A: I don't or I didn't until my recent hosting troubles forced me into crisis management mode.
 I'm still catching up from that.
 But normally, I have a lot of projects that have "soft" deadlines and I just choose what I want to work on each night.
 I'm a night person, so my work "day" starts at about 9:30 p.m. and runs until about 4 a.m.
 I work at least a couple of hours every day, so I don't have "days off " as such but then, I don't really need them because what I'm doing doesn't feel like work.